Slavín (Prague): Decoration

 The sculptural decorations were made by Josef Mauder in 1892–1903.
 Above the central monument of Slavín there is a sarcophagus, over which leans the allegorical winged figure of the Genius of the Fatherland.
 There are two statues on the sides of the monument, representing the Mourning Motherland (left side) and the Victorious Motherland (right side).
 On the front of the monument there are three plaques with the names of the first fifteen people buried in the tomb.
 On the sides of the monument there are other plaques with the names of the other buried; only the names of the last five buried, whose names did not fit, are missing.

 The poet Julius Zeyer, who was the first buried person in the tomb, is the author of the verses on the plinths of the side statues: "Svých synů prach vlast, truchlíc, zemi vrací, Jich skutky, jásajíc, po věky lidstvu hlásá." ("The fatherland, mourning, returns the dust of its sons to the earth, Their deeds, rejoicing, proclaims to humanity for ages.")
 Above the nameplates is written the motto of Slavín: "Ač zemřeli, ještě mluví."

-("Although they are dead, they still speak.")
+("Although they died, they still speak.")